 Nick has a mixed public law and civil actions practice.
 He acts for individuals, charities, interest groups, unions, businesses, schools and local authorities.
+Nick is a B-Panel member of the Equality and Human Rights Commission’s Panel of Preferred Counsel.

 Nick is a former academic, and a former solicitor.
 He graduated in 1991, obtained a PhD in civil justice reform in 1995 (as Lord Woolf’s reforms, which became the Civil Procedure Rules, were being formulated), and then qualified as a solicitor at Irwin Mitchell in 1998 where he began to focus on public law.
 In 2001 he transferred to the Bar, joining Matrix in 2007.